Ruse de guerre: 20th century

 In the lead up to the First Battle of Sirte during the Second World War, the fast minelayer successfully impersonated a force of two battleships using false signals traffic, as part of a decoy mission against Italian forces.

-The Allied Combined Operations raid on the Normandie Dock in Saint Nazaire employed several legitimate ruses during their voyage up the Loire estuary, including flying German colours and replying to signal challenges by giving misleading replies in German.
+The Allied combined operations raid on the Normandie Dock in Saint Nazaire employed several legitimate (see below) ruses during their voyage up the Loire estuary, including flying German colours and replying to signal challenges by giving misleading replies in German.
 These measures were all designed to buy time for the attacking force.
 When these tactics ceased to be effective and German shore batteries opened fire in earnest, all the British ships lowered their German colours and hoisted White Ensigns before returning fire.

 German commando Otto Skorzeny led his troops wearing American uniforms to infiltrate American lines in Operation Greif during the Battle of the Bulge.
 Skorzeny later reported that he was told by experts in military law that wearing American uniforms was a defensible ruse de guerre, provided his troops took off their American uniforms, and put on German uniforms, prior to firing their weapons.
 Skorzeny was acquitted by a United States military court in Dachau in 1947, after his defense counsel argued that the "wearing of American uniforms was a legitimate ruse of war for espionage and sabotage" as described by The New York Times.